kalecream/morning-messages/README.md

 ## Contributions

 Contributions are welcomed!
 If you plan to contribute:

-`pip3 install -r requirements.txt`
-to install all packages

----

 Please run `pip3 freeze > requirements.txt` before uploading if you've installed any extra dependencies!